kasramp/InternetWayBackMachine/README.md

 This is a revamped version (rewritten) of the classic Internet Wayback Machine.
 PHP supported is dropped.
 However, if you still want to access to the old code you can access to [classic-old](https://github.com/kasramp/InternetWayBackMachine/tree/classic-old) branch.
-Keep in mind that code is not maintained anymore.
+That code is not maintained anymore though.

 ## License